 When I speak to membership site owners or those who are thinking of offering an online course… I often get the sense that they think they NEED to add a forum, for their membership site to be successful.

 I get it: adding a discussion forum sounds cool, it gives you an additional perk to market your program, and it could really bring more value to your community.

 But not all membership sites benefit from having a forum… and here are the reasons you might not want to add on.
 (It’s also important to know you can build engagement and community beyond forums, too.)

 You Don’t Want to Become or Hire a Community Manager

-You could hire a full time or several part-time community managers, or even promote paying members into moderators… But that also adds complexity to your business, with added costs, training, and people management.
+You could hire a full-time or several part-time community managers, or even promote paying members to moderators… But that also adds complexity to your business, with added costs, training, and people management.

 Community managers do an important job: they make sure members in a forum get their questions answered, they keep things on topic, and they foster engagement.